Highway 11

 children in seven years after Bob and I eloped in Atlanta with a soap opera playing loudly

-again with the Pumphouse Players, and The Grand Theater in Cartersville,
+again with the Pumphouse Players and The Grand Theater in Cartersville,

-Georgia where Bob and I reside today with our dog Buck.
+Georgia where Bob and I reside today.

 I